coin-or/rbfopt/README.rst

 programs (NLPs), as well as nonconvex mixed-integer nonlinear programs (MINLPs) if some of the decision variables (design parameters) are constrained to be integer.
-Solution of these subproblems is performed through Pyomo, which supports any solver with an AMPL interface (.nl file format).
-In our tests we employed BonMin and Ipopt, that are open-source, with a permissive license, and available through the COIN-OR repository.
-The end-user is responsible for checking that they have the right to use whatever solver they employs.
+Solution of these subproblems is performed through Pyomo, which in principle supports any solver with an AMPL interface (.nl file format).
+The code is setup to employ Bonmin and Ipopt, that are open-source, with a permissive license, and available through the COIN-OR repository.
+The end-users are responsible for checking that they have the right to use these solvers.
+To use different solvers, a few lines of the source code have to be modified: ask for help on GitHub or on the mailing list, see below.

 To obtain pre-compiled binaries for Bonmin and Ipopt for several platforms, we suggest having a look at the AMPL `opensource solvers